2012 Big West Conference Coach of the Year

 2008 Big West Conference Co-Coach of the Year

-Brie Galicinao joins the Gauchos in 2012-13 for her sixth season at the helm of the UC Santa Barbara softball program.
+Brie Galicinao joins the Gauchos in 2013-14 for her seventh season at the helm of the UC Santa Barbara softball program.

 Overall, the team posted a 30-28 record, marking the fourth winning season under Galicinao and her second 30-win season.
 She garnered Big West Conference Coach of the Year honors for the second time in her career, becoming the first UCSB coach to twice capture the accolade.